sfomuseum/go-embeddingsdb/README.md

 ### embeddingsdb-client

+Command-line tool for interacting with a gRPC EmbeddingsDB "service".
+Results are written as a JSON-encoded string to STDOUT.

 ```
 $> ./bin/embeddingsdb-client -h
 Command-line tool for interacting with a gRPC EmbeddingsDB "service".
 Results are written as a JSON-encoded string to STDOUT.